Near Las Vegas

 Staying in Peach Springs

 The Hualapai Lodge is the one place to stay in Peach Springs and conveniently is the meeting location for one and two-day rafting trips.
-We offer a discounted rate that varies during the season.
+We offer a discounted rate for rafters.
 You can find current rates by selecting a date in our Grand Canyon rafting reservation system.

 Seligman (35 minutes east of Peach Springs)